 Today, dual diagnosis is a reoccurring theme in mental healthcare.
 Young people with a dual diagnosis suffer from a psychiatric disorder, but also struggle with some kind of addiction.
 Substance abuse and psychiatric disorders reinforce each other and this complicates treatment.

 Their psychiatric condition might even push them to start using alcohol or drugs.
 Substance use leads to more or intensified symptoms of the psychiatric disorder at hand.
-Most dual diagnosis fellows experience problems in all areas of life: school or daily activities, social interactions, family relations and often in financial situations.
+With most dual diagnosis fellows experience problems in all areas of life: school or daily activities, social interactions, family relations and often in financial situations.
 It is difficult to break this cycle.

 Treatment of Dual Diagnosis

-Many fellows received some form of professional help for an extended time period.
+Many fellows already received some form of professional help for an extended time period.
 In order to treat dual diagnosis, it is important that both addiction and psychiatric disorder are addressed.
 It is critical that the integrated treatment programme focuses on both problem areas at the same time.
 Almost always, an intensive programme is required.
 Treating both problems simultaneously results in a reduction of psychiatric symptoms and puts a definite end to active problematic behaviour of teens and young adults.

 Working with group dynamics, fellows need to be able to work in groups and be sufficiently motivated.
 They also need to demonstrate some capacity of self-reflection and possess a certain degree of comprehension skills.
-Please note!
-A basic command of English is required.
+Please note: a basic command of English is required.

 Exclusion criteria include: